-While our Group has been focusing on the core IT infrastructure solutions business with continual growth, we will explore any appropriate merger and acquisition opportunities for the enhancement of our enterprise value.
-This will only be carried out in cautious manner and has to be for the benefit of our Group and the shareholders' best interest.
+Our robust balance sheet gives us the flexibility not only to weather the current storm but to continue to invest in key growth initiatives when the right opportunity arises.
+We will explore any appropriate merger and acquisition opportunities for the enhancement of our enterprise value.
+This will only be carried out in a cautious manner and has to be for the benefit of our Group and in the shareholders' best interest.

-Our Group believes that more and more enterprises and institutions are going to adopt digital transformation with the purpose not only to enhance their operation efficiency, but also create their own digital business models, which means to digitalize the business or make the business through online in their own ways.
-However, the Group's performance is likely to be affected by the uncertain global economy due to the US-China trade dispute and Brexit.
-We consider that might have negative impacts on our business volume and exert pressure on our pricing terms and hence on our profit margin and profitability.
-In conclusion, in view of the uncertain business environment, the Group will be cautious in managing the business risk; prepare to respond to the changes in such economic and business environment, and aim at strategically developing the Group's business to mitigate the said impacts.
-The Group will continue to focus on its core businesses and provide innovative and integrated IT infrastructure solutions to customers in both private and public sectors, so as to enable our enterprise and institution customers to extract maximum value from their IT engagements.
+In view of the uncertain business environment, the Group will be cautious in managing the business risk; prepare to respond to the changes in such economic and business environment, and aim at strategically developing the Group's business to mitigate the said impacts.
+Furthermore, we have taken prudent and decisive steps on cost optimization to reflect the current revenue environment, and to position ourselves as a more resilient company in the post-Covid-19 world so that we are well prepared for the different outcomes.
+Nevertheless, we will continue to focus on our core businesses and provide innovative and integrated IT infrastructure solutions to customers in both private and public sectors, so as to enable our enterprise and institution customers to extract maximum value from their IT engagements.